 A new feature that I’ve added is a “Design Your Own Shawl” section of separate charts that will allow you to knit the various motifs found in the main body of the shawl in whatever order you like in order to customize the design and size of your shawl.
 There is an option to knit the entire body in stockinette as well.
 Also included are detailed blocking instructions.
 (Please print out pages 1-11 to make a shawl the size and design pictured in purple.
 The custom instructions and charts start on page 12 and continue to page 20.)

-**Errata:** For the version in the Lace Triangle Collection only, not the individually published pattern--Chart 3, Row 6, the blue-shaded pattern repeat should read “k3, yo, S2KP, yo, k3, k2tog, yo, k3, yo, ssk.”
-The third yarn over, the one after the k2tog, is missing in the e-book version.”
+**Errata:** Although this was corrected in the June 2015 version of the ebook, please note: For the version in the Lace Triangle Collection only, not the individually published pattern--Chart 3, Row 7, the blue-shaded pattern repeat should read “k3, yo, S2KP, yo, k3, k2tog, yo, k3, yo, ssk.”
+The third yarn over, the one after the k2tog, was missing in the first e-book version.”

 Construction Notes: Nadira starts at the center back of the neck and is knit down to the bottom edge.
 There is a three-stitch garter border on each side, four yarn-over increases on each right-side row and a center stitch separating each half.
 Patterning is done on the right side rows only, with all wrong side rows being purled between the garter borders.